Lightning-AI/pytorch-lightning/docs/source/common/trainer.rst

 |

-Uses this much data of the training set.
-If nonzero, will turn off validation.
+Uses this much data of the training & validation set.
-If the training dataloaders have `shuffle=True`, Lightning will automatically disable it.
+If the training & validation dataloaders have ``shuffle=True``, Lightning will automatically disable it.

 Useful for quickly debugging or trying to overfit on purpose.